 Data Protection for the LINC Programme – Overview

-As an employer of a LINC nominee, a LINC nominee or a LINC student, some of your personal data will be processed by the LINC Consortium (Mary Immaculate College, Early Childhood Ireland and Maynooth University – Froebel Department of Primary and Early Childhood Education).
+As an employer of a LINC nominee, a LINC nominee or a LINC student, former LINC student or graduate, some of your personal data will be processed by the LINC Consortium (Mary Immaculate College, Early Childhood Ireland and Maynooth University – Froebel Department of Primary and Early Childhood Education).